HealthVault web connectivity

 An example response URL:

 You can choose either Get or Post for receiving the auth token, using the optional trm parameter of the AUTH target (default is Get).
 Once you have the auth token, call the HealthVault WebApplicationUtilities..::..GetPersonInfo method and pass back the auth token to get the PersonInfo object, which will contain the PersonID and their RecordIDs that are authorized to the application.
-For a list of code samples, see HealthVault code samples.

 The following diagram depicts the auth process.

 Mapping your user IDs to HealthVault IDs